Promising Practices That Engage People with Disabilities in the CNT

-AccessERC is funded by the Engineering Research Center program of the National Science Foundation as a supplement to the Center for Sensorimotor Neural Engineering (Award Number EEC-1028725, Principle Investigator Rajesh Rao).
+AccessERC is funded by the Engineering Research Center program of the National Science Foundation as a supplement to the Center for Neurotechnology (Award Number EEC-1028725, Principle Investigator Rajesh Rao).
 The content of this publication does not necessarily represent the policies of the NSF, and you should not assume their endorsement.

-The Center for Sensorimotor Neural Engineering (CSNE) at the University of Washington promotes engaging people with disabilities in all aspects of the Center.
-The following are a set of promising practices CSNE uses and encourages other engineering research centers to practice.
+The Center for Neurotechnology (CNT) at the University of Washington promotes engaging people with disabilities in all aspects of the Center.
+The following are a set of promising practices CNT uses and encourages other engineering research centers to practice.